Loopring/protocols/DESIGN.md

 At creation time, a state specifies if anyone can become an operator for the state or not.
 If not, only the owner can add operators.

 All operators are staked.
 LRC is used for this.
 If the operator fails to prove a block he submitted the amount staked is burned and the state is reverted to the last block that was proven.
 The operator is removed from the list of active operators.
+Anyone can call `notifyBlockVerificationTooLate` when it takes the operator longer than `MAX_PROOF_GENERATION_TIME_IN_SECONDS` (currently 1 hour) to verify a block he submitted.

 Multiple operators can be active at the same time.
 The operator is chosen at random like this:
 ```